Authentication

 /api/compute_units/*/api/admin/*- If

-OIDC_ENABLED=false, Kloigos runs in unauthenticated mode.
+oidc.enabled=false, Kloigos runs in unauthenticated mode.

 API Key HMAC Authentication